upperlinecode/john-jacob-python-string-methods/README.md

 Some of the methods have a very natural human feel to them (like the `.upper()` method, for example) and you may be able to understand what they do immediately.
 Others (like `.maketrans()`) may seem a lot stranger, and will only make sense once you've seen some more complex code.

 To navigate documentation efficiently, many developers use `cmd + f` or `ctrl + f` to pull up the "find" text field.
 They then use related keywords to jump straight to the information they need.
-If you want to figure out how to make a string print out backwards, try typing words like "backwards" or "reverse" in the find field.
+If you want to figure out how many occurences of a substring are in a string, try typing words like "count" or "substring" in the find field.

 ## If you get stuck...